 Rothmannia capensis, known as the common rothmannia or in Afrikaans as valskatjiepiering (false gardenia), is an evergreen tree occasionally reaching 20 m in tall forests (SA Tree List No. 693).
 It may also branch from low down, putting effort into spreading.

-The species distribution is a coastal belt along the south of the Western and Eastern Cape, up the east coast through KwaZulu-Natal into Mozambique and Swaziland, while it also occurs widely in the South African provinces north of the Vaal River and in the eastern parts of Botswana.
+The species distribution is a coastal belt along the south of the Western and Eastern Cape, up the east coast through KwaZulu-Natal and the provinces north of the Vaal River.
+Beyond the border it grows in at least Mozambique, Swaziland and the eastern parts of Botswana.